alokkumar1501/club-website/README.md

 # club-website
-frontend part of my non-technical club, making with the use of HTML and CSS.
+frontend part of a non-technical clubwhich i am part of, making with the use of HTML and CSS.